teleprint-me/text/README.md

-# Text Extraction
+# Text

-Text Extraction is a Python package for extracting text from various file formats such as images, PDFs, and HTML documents.
+Text is a Python package for extracting, parsing, and automating text pipelines from various file formats such as plain text, html, images, and pdf documents.

 ## Getting Started